Synergy-aurora/base-bounty/README.md

 5. **Open your browser**
    Navigate to `http://localhost:5173` to view the application.

-Note: To interact with the Aptos blockchain, you'll need to set up a local Aptos node or connect to a testnet.
-Refer to the [Aptos documentation](https://aptos.dev/nodes/local-testnet/local-testnet-index) for more information on setting up a local node.
+Note: To interact with the Base blockchain, you'll need to set up a local Base node or connect to a testnet.
+Refer to the [Base documentation](https://aptos.dev/nodes/local-testnet/local-testnet-index) for more information on setting up a local node.

 ## Future Roadmap

 - Implement advanced fund distribution strategies
 - Introduce a governance token for community-driven decision making
-- Expand to support multiple Aptos-based tokens for rewards
+- Expand to support multiple Base-based tokens for rewards
 - Develop a reputation system for contributors

 ---

-DevBounty aims to create a more rewarding and transparent environment for open-source development in the Aptos ecosystem.
+Base-Bounty aims to create a more rewarding and transparent environment for open-source development in the Base ecosystem.
 By bridging the gap between organizations and developers through blockchain technology, we're fostering innovation and collaboration in the decentralized space.

-Join us in shaping the future of open-source development on Aptos!
+Join us in shaping the future of open-source development on Base!